-Arlington Thrive was once again invited by Federal Realty Investment Trust to be its nonprofit partner at the Shirlala Festival, the music and wine festival at the Village at Shirlington.
-Every Thursday in June, from 6:30-8:30 p.m., Arlington Thrive staff and volunteers will host the wine-tasting for festival guests.
-This is a great opportunity for Arlington Thrive to share information about our organization with the community.
-If you would like to volunteer, please contact us at email@example.com or call the office at 703-558-0035.
+Arlington Thrive was once again honored to be Federal Realty Investment Trust’s nonprofit partner at the Shirlala Festival, the music and wine festival at the Village at Shirlington.
+Each Thursday evening in June, Arlington Thrive staff and volunteers hosted the wine-tasting for festival guests.
+It was great opportunity for Arlington Thrive to share information about our organization with the community.
+Thank you to all of our supporters who volunteered and stopped by to visit!

 Do More 24 is a 24 hour online campaign held on June 2 for regional non-profits to raise awareness and funding for their organization.
 It’s powered by the United Way of the National Capital Area. https://domore24.org/ Last year, Arlington Thrive raised $3,300 from 25 individuals.
 This year, our goal is to raise $5,000 from at least 50 individuals.
 These funds will be used to deliver same-day emergency funds to our neighbors in crisis, so they can be secure in their jobs, health, and homes and thrive in a caring community.
 Will you Do More 24 this year and help Arlington Thrive reach our goal?